 Is There a Shortage of HVAC Technicians?

 Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-Many younger people also pursue college degrees rather than a licensed trade like HVAC.
+This shortage is because of several things, such as more retirements and competition from other industries.
+There are also more young people seeking college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?